 The LINKS Academy was created to serve two purposes for the students of Godley ISD.
 The accelerated side of the LINKS Academy is designed for students who are at risk for not graduating high school or maybe significantly behind their peers in achieving academic success, and may not complete their education.
-The staff works to design individualized instruction and improve attendance of every student.
+The staff works to design individualized instruction and improve the attendance of every student.
 Teachers make contact with parents and guardians each day a student is absent from school and try to encourage prompt and consistent class attendance.
 Individualized goals are set with students to help them attain a high school diploma, or fill in gaps of instruction to get students caught up with their peers.
 Unless other arrangements have been made, a minimum of two credits PER SEMESTER and a 90% attendance rate will be required to maintain a place at the LINKS Academy.

-Students must make application and go through an interview process to gain admission to the LINKS Academy.
+Students must make an application and go through an interview process to gain admission to the LINKS Academy.
 During the interview, the staff explains the guidelines of the school to determine the best fit for the student.
-Parents and guardians are involved in the interview process so that the entire family understands the importance of supporting their student and what the requirements are to be successful in this non-traditional setting.
+Parents and guardians are involved in the interview process so that the entire family understands the importance of supporting their students and what the requirements are to be successful in this non-traditional setting.

 Students at the LINKS Academy must attend class at least five periods each day and those 16 years or older are encouraged to obtain a job to learn professional skills in the workplace setting or attend Hill College in the afternoons.
 The staff at the LINKS Academy believes that through Leadership, Innovation, Nurturing, Knowledge, and Success all students are able to become responsible citizens in the community.